 This species, like other livebearers, is omnivorous, feeding on plant material and small invertebrates.

-Its primary diet is based mainly on worms, crustaceans, and plant matter in its natural environment.
+Its primary diet is based mainly on its natural environment’s worms, crustaceans, and plant matter.
 This fish accepts commercial feeds without problems in aquariums, being great eaters.
 Dry, live, and fresh foods such as daphnia, brine shrimp, bloodworms, mosquito larvae, and others should be offered regularly.

 Providing a varied and balanced diet is essential for demonstrating its full potential.
 In general, they are fish that always seem to be hungry.